 This personal audit opened my mind to the question of who I would be if I was no longer who I thought I should be?

 At the time I had participated in a 28 year marriage, held together by the accumulation of that ‘stuff’.
 It was a turbulent marriage, but one I had known how to handle.
 I knew the patterns.
 Better the devil you know, right?
 Of course, those 28 or so years further entrenched the patterning of all that was familiar to me as a child and that illusory ‘safe’ idea of reality is difficult to break free from.

 This is why we resist change.

 We hold onto patterns and belief systems because they are familiar.
-I call them our internal legal systems.
-Those systems bind us tightly to a false reality, as they come complete with rules that once kept us metaphorically ‘safe and loved’ in our childhood environment.
+I call them our house rules.
+Those rules bind us tightly to a false reality, as they come complete with belief systems that once kept us metaphorically ‘safe and loved’ in our childhood environment.
 They are so deeply entrenched in our psyche that for the most part they are unconscious.

 Yet those unconscious rules become our identity.
 My personal legal system came complete with commandments like: ‘Be smart’.
 ‘Don’t get angry’.
-‘Be a good girl’ … and my personal favourite ‘don’t wear red lipstick or god won’t love you’.
+‘Be a good girl’ … and one of my personal favourites ‘don’t wear red lipstick or god won’t love you’.

 To make life changes requires you dissolve the idea of who you think you should be.
 This identity shift, to most people, is a terrifying prospect.
-Yet, the rules you hold onto result in the creation of choice limiting resistances, which block your personal energetic flow.
+Yet, the rules you hold onto result in the creation of choice limiting resistances.

 Back then, I realized I too had limited my choices because I was afraid to leave my marriage.
 In my mind’s eye, I had been projecting a future that came with a rather negative outlook.
 What I saw, looked ‘unsafe’.
 Aside from having to deal with a very angry ex-husband, I wondered what the breaking apart of my former identity would reveal about me.
 Who would I be?
 Would anyone love me?